-There are twelve credits (i.e., 4 courses) shared across sport management bachelors and master’s degree programs, with the rest of the curricula remaining the same.
+There are twelve credits (i.e., 4 courses) shared across sport management bachelor's and master’s degree programs, with the rest of the curricula remaining the same.
 Each of the shared courses contain general subject matter that is taught at both the undergraduate and graduate levels, but with different depth, assignments and expectations.
-Therefore, teaching these courses only one time to students in the accelerated program allows them to gain the information related to the class without making them complete two separate courses in the same area.
+Therefore, teaching these courses only one time in the accelerated program allows students to gain the information related to the class without having to complete two separate courses in the same content area.

 SM 680 Sociocultural and Ethical Dimensions in Sport (3): This graduate level course is designed to foster critical thinking, writing and discussion about sociological, cultural and ethical dimensions in sport and their impact upon modern society.
 SM 680 will be dual-counted in place of SM 380, the related class of History and Philosophy of Sport at the undergraduate level within the undergraduate SM curriculum.
 These two courses interact with each other with regard to their coverage of the socio cultural aspects of sport.
 Both of these courses use a sociological issue to analyze sport issues.

 - Students must complete an internal application for admission to the accelerated B.S./M.S.
 (ABM) program.

 - Students may apply for regular admission to the ABM in sport management program in the semester following the completion of 75 credits, but not later than the semester after which they have completed 95 credits.